acend/prometheus-training-app/README.md

 # Prometheus training application

-This training app provides to features
+This training app provides to features:

 * A sample app with a target which can be registered in Prometheus
 * A webhook app which is used together with Alertmanager and acts as a webhook receiver